 What is the Industry?

 Proper translation companies will have a team of experienced translators to best handle the type of content needed for your translation.
 Being able to provide your translator with this information up front, they will be able to get an idea of who on their team needs to be in the project.

-Having an industry expert, who is already familiar with the industry jargon will save you time and money in the long run.
+But in the long run, having an industry expert, who is already familiar with the industry jargon, will save you time and money because the translation is more likely to be accurate.

 If you want to know what do translation services cost for English to Spanish, it’s important to know: where will the translated text be used?
 And will it be used in one location or more than one?